Important Updates and Changes for the 2021-22 Admission Cycle (for Fall 2022 enrollment)

 If I do submit my scores, how will my application be evaluated?

 At Olin, we practice holistic admission.
 Holistic admission means that when we evaluate an applicant, we look at all parts of their application in order to understand the whole person.
-So there is not a specific formula for success in the Olin admission process.
+There is not a specific formula for success in the Olin admission process.
 We understand that every applicant is unique and may bring different valuable characteristics and experiences to the table.
 Therefore, we do not make decisions based on one or two factors alone.
 Everything we ask for in the application process is considered carefully, thoroughly, and thoughtfully, with an eye to understanding each applicant’s potential to contribute as a member of the Olin community, as well as to grow and learn from the Olin experience.
 Test scores sometimes provide another measure by which to evaluate a student’s mastery of subject matter which can, in turn, indicate the likelihood of success in the Olin curriculum.

 I will be applying during the 2022-23 Application Cycle, for enrollment in 2023.
 Will I have to submit test scores if I apply to Olin?

 Our decision to suspend testing requirements is temporary and applicable to the 2020-21 application cycle only.

-My classes will be pass/fail this spring or have been canceled for the remainder of the year.
+My spring 2020 classes were pass/fail or were canceled for the remainder of the year.
 Will this impact my ability to be admitted to Olin in the future?

 Many schools moved to pass/fail grading in 2020, or changed their grading process for remote learning.
 We realize that remote learning is very different from in-person learning.
 We will take all of this information into consideration when reviewing applications.
 Our application process is holistic and personal, and we always review applications (even in normal circumstances), carefully and thoroughly.
 And the majority of high school students have had some disruption so know you are not alone!

 The IB exams are cancelled and AP exams are shifting dramatically.
 How will these testing changes impact my offer of admission?